duckfullstop/esphome_configs/agile_immersion/README.md

 _Because Hot Water should be a lot, lot smarter than it is._

+**⚠️ IMPORTANT: WORKING WITH MAINS ELECTRICITY IS EXTREMELY DANGEROUS, ESPECIALLY WITH HIGH LOAD DEVICES SUCH AS IMMERSION HEATERS (AND THE SMALL TERMINALS OF THE 1PM).
+CONSULT A QUALIFIED ELECTRICIAN BEFORE ATTEMPTING THIS PROJECT!**

+**ENSURE GOOD CONNECTIONS ARE MADE WITH THE SMALL SCREW TERMINALS OF THE SHELLY - SHORTS ARE EXTREMELY EASY, ESPECIALLY WITH BRAIDED CABLE, AND YOU MAY WISH TO CONSIDER USING FERRULES.
+GOOD EARTHING BETWEEN ALL PARTS OF THIS CONFIGURATION ARE ESSENTIAL.
+FOLLOW APPROPRIATE ELECTRICAL CODE AND REGULATIONS FOR YOUR AREA.
+I AM NOT RESPONSIBLE FOR INJURY, LOSS OF PROPERTY, ILLNESS, DEATH, STOCK MARKET VOLATILITY, THE PRICE OF BITCOIN, OR THE STATE OF YOUR NEIGHBOUR'S BACK GARDEN IF YOU ATTEMPT THIS PROJECT.**

+___

 This project is designed to be used with Octopus Energy's _Agile_ tariff to run your hot water at _exactly_ the cheapest time, every night, **without fail.** (It can also be used if you're not on _Agile_ - indeed, it also works great on _Go_, _Go Faster_, and other Economy plans!)

 _"But duck."_, I hear you ask, _"why wouldn't I just use (insert other solution here)?"_